-According to a prophecy, DanaŽ child would be so strong that would kill the king of Argos, so Acrisius decided to imprison his daughter in a dungeon to prevent any man from approaching her.
+According to a prophecy, Danae's child would be so strong that it would kill the king of Argos, so Acrisius decided to lock his daughter inside a dungeon to prevent any man from approaching her.

-On his way back to Seriphos, Perseus fell in love with Andromeda of Aethiopia and they married.
-Together, they went to city of Larissa, where the funeral games were being held, and Perseus participated.
-While he was competing in a game, he threw the discus so far, that it struck his grandfather Acrisius fatally, fulfilling this way the prophecy once been told.
+On his way back to Serifos, Perseus fell in love with Andromeda of Aethiopia and they married.
+Together they went to the Greek city of Larissa, where the funeral games were held, in which Perseus took part.
+While participating in a game, he threw the discus so far that it fatally struck his grandfather Acrisius, thus fulfilling the prophecy that was once told.

 Following his destiny, Perseus founded the city of Mycenae at a short distance from the city of his grandfather.

 © Copyright 2021 Greek-Gods.info All rights reserved